sunny7x7/TrendingApp/README.md

 ## *Future Work* ##

 In conclusion, our reduced rank regression model needs further improvement.
 Due to the limited information online about this modeling method, we are in the process of researching.
+There also needs to be future work done normalizing our response values (Ratings and Installs) to have more valuable graphs that can be easily used to compare the outcomes.
 We will also be working on performance metrics for random forest, multilinear regression, and reduced rank models to present summaries and key results.
 To persuade that our project outcome is significant,  we are planning to learn how to analyze our numerical summaries and model to communicate our key results and analysis to our audience.